Globorotalia

 Globorotalia is a genus of foraminifers belonging to the family Globorotaliidae.

-It is a single-celled animal large enough to be seen with a naked eye and is found in the fossil record back to the Paleocene.
+It is a single-celled protist large enough to be seen with a naked eye and is found in the fossil record back to the Paleocene.
 It is deep-dwelling planktonic foraminifers that inhabit the top few hundred meters of the ocean and constitute potential recorders of thermocline conditions.